-Thus, we address the sensory deficiency of our poster study by adding a "touch" agent to our representation.
 A "touch" input may be a mouse or keyboard, of course.
-It can also be a liquid interface such as Tom White's bladder, or perhaps a.
-A "touch" output (or haptic) device may be a .
-The InTouch system developed by Scott Brave and Andrew Dahley [] as well as the Phantom [] demonstrate examples of touch systems which incorporate both input and output mechanisms.
+It can also be a joystick, a trackball, a touch screen, or a liquid interface such as Tom White's bladder [White, 1998], among others.
+The InTouch system developed by Scott Brave and Andrew Dahley [Brave, 1997] as well as the Phantom [SensAble, 1993] demonstrate examples of touch systems which incorporate both input and output mechanisms.
 Though in each case a computer mediates the input and output systems.
 For our purposes we separate these dual-purpose input-output devices into their input and output components as individual actors.